bzreinhardt/bzreinhardt.github.io/_posts/2018-08-14-all-things-voice.md

 ### What Speech Tech Does Well

 There are three areas where current speech tech shines.
-If an applic
+If a speech application falls outside of these categories, beware.

 #### 1. It allows you to do computer input without your hands or eyes<sup>[2](#design)</sup>